 Millennials have already overtaken Gen X as the largest generation in the American workforce earlier this year.
 Given India’s younger demographic profile, managing and motivating this generation - with their profoundly different needs and expectations for work - will be even more important.

-Managing and motivating millennials is very different to managing earlier generations.
+Managing and motivating millennials is very different from managing earlier generations.

 For example, RPG Enterprises Chairman Harsh Goenka sent a message to its 20,000 employees to just call him 'Harsh', adding a dose of informality in the workplace.